Siggicancode/Smart-Recommendation-System/README.md

 # Smart-Recommendation-System
 This "Smart Recommendation System" was built in Node-RED to give the user clothing recommendations on the smartphone based on temperature and pressure data from a BMP280-Sensor through a Microcontroller (Elegoo Uno).
 It was created for a project in my studies of economical engineering in the module "Smart Devices" at "IU Internationale Hochschule".

-In this Repository I append a JASON file which needs to be imported into Node-RED.
+In this Repository there is a JASON file which needs to be imported into Node-RED as well as the code that has to be updloaded to the microcontroller to initiate the dataflow.

 Prerequisits:
 - Node-RED (local installation)